Vanalio/Neat-AI/note.md

 - add connections works but can select from layer to layer couple already full when other from layer to layer couple is not
 - implement generations without improvement
 - implement interspecies mating

+## CHECK

+- remove redundant returns because mixed to side effects and not used elsewhere
+- add returns where useful
+- redundant computing of things already present as attributes in self or elsewhere